linkarzu/linkarzu.github.io/_posts/neovim/06-29-markdown-setup-2024.md

 ### nvim-treesitter/nvim-treesitter

 - [nvim-treesitter/nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter){:target="\_blank"}
-- I want the codeblocks in my markdown files to have proper syntax highlighting
+- I want the code blocks in my markdown files to have proper syntax highlighting
 - If one of your languages doesn't show up properly, add it to treesitter, I statically configure it in the plugin file `treesitter.lua`
 - Use `:checkhealth` to see which ones are installed